 MFA in Acting

 The New School's 3-year graduate program offers a chance for acting, playwriting and directing students to collaborate on projects and develop professional connections.
 The program focuses on a variety of disciplines, including Alexander and Stanislavski techniques.
-Each year of the program has a different focus.
 The first year is devoted to discovery; the second year is devoted to structure; and the final year focuses on production.

 The Juilliard School

-The Juilliard School's Drama Division is highly selective; the BFA and MFA programs each accept only eight to ten students annually.
+The Juilliard School's Drama Division is highly selective.
 The Drama Division works closely with the Lila Acheson Wallace Playwrights Program, and BFA and MFA students collaborate on some productions.

-Juilliard's undergraduate diploma program is only available to students who have received permission from the Office of Admissions.
 In this 4-year program, students are not required to take any liberal arts credits.
-Students study dramatic interpretation, theater history, dramatic techniques and Shakespearean texts.
+Students study dramatic interpretation, dramatic techniques, Shakespearean texts and performance projects.